client_id and client_secret for a short-lived JWT access token, then pass that token as a Bearer credential on every API call.

 Request a token

 Send a form-encodedPOST to the token endpoint.
-The body must include grant_type, client_id, client_secret, and scope.
+The body must include grant_type, client_id, and client_secret.

 200 OK with a JSON body: